 Benefits of catheters and ports

-Catheters in the upper arm or inserted into the veins in the neck can remain in place for several weeks or months and can be used to:
+A catheter in the upper arm or neck can stay in place for weeks or months.
+Your team can use it to:

-- Give blood transfusions or more than one type of cancer treatment or medication at a time
+- Give blood transfusions or more than 1 treatment at once.

-- Decrease the risk of tissue and muscle damage that can occur if some types of chemotherapy leak outside a vein, which is more likely to occur with a regular IV
+- Reduce the risk of tissue and muscle damage.
+This can happen if medication leaks outside a vein.
+Leaking is more likely with an IV catheter.

-- Avoid excessive bruising or bleeding in patients who may have bleeding problems, including low platelet counts
+- Avoid bruising or bleeding if you have bleeding problems, such as low platelet counts.

-Ports can remain in place for several weeks, months, or even years, and can be used to:
+Ports can remain in place for weeks, months, or years.
+Your team can use a port to:

 Caring for catheters and ports

-- Wash your hands before you touch the catheter to help prevent infection
+- Wash your hands before you touch the catheter.
+This helps prevent infection.

-- Never touch the tip of the catheter when the cap is off
+- Never touch the catheter tip when the cap is off.

-- Flush a small amount of fluid into the catheter so it doesn’t get blocked, as directed
+- Flush a small amount of fluid into the catheter so it does not get blocked.
+Your nurse can show you how.

-- Protect the catheter area from being submerged underwater
+- Keep the catheter area from going underwater.

-Because ports are completely under the skin, there is less to care for.
-Ask a member of your health care team for specific instructions about how to care for the area around the port and follow these instructions until it heals.
-You may also need to use fluid to flush out the port so it does not get blocked.
+A port is completely under your skin, so it needs less care.
+Ask your team for instructions on caring for the area.
+Follow the instructions until it heals.
+You may also need to flush the port so it does not get blocked.

 Contact your doctor immediately if:

-- The catheter tube outside of your body gets longer
+- The catheter tube outside your body gets longer.

 Removing catheters and ports